How To Match Ties To Your Suits & Shirts

 As you can see largely with the examples above, the ties are generally much higher in tonal contrast than the shirts, helping to maintain a certain visual aesthetic.

-A perfect example of a high tonal tie (Dark Knot's Newport Dots Burgundy Tie) against a lower tonal striped shirt!
+A perfect example of a high tonal tie (The Dark Knot's Newport Dots Burgundy Silk Tie) against a lower tonal striped shirt!

 While a higher tonal shirt can be worn, it should most definitely be contrasted with a lower tonal tie.
 Please understand that in this instance, the shirt will usually stand out more than the tie.